 - Western Association of Schools and Colleges

 If you completed your degree abroad, you may still apply for licensure in Utah.
-The board needs assurance that your education meets domestic standards, however.
+The state boards of accountancy needs assurance that your education meets domestic standards, however.
 Thus, you can have your credits evaluated and verified by either the National Association of Credential Evaluation Services (NACES) or NASBA's International Evaluation Services.
 Keep in mind that, despite your degrees, you may still need to take a few courses in an accredited college or university.